Nils Wogram

 Nils Wogram (born 7 November 1972) is a jazz trombonist, composer and bandleader.

 He began classical study at the age of fifteen.
 He was a member in the National German Youth Big Band, participated in classical competitions and formed his own bands at the age of 16.
-In 1992 he received a scholarship for the New School of New York City and stayed until 1994.
+In 1992 he received a scholarship for The New School in New York City and stayed until 1994.
 During this time he released his debut album "New York Conversations" (1994) with his own Nils Wogram Quintett.
 Since then he has released more than 20 albums as a bandleader.
 In 1999 he graduated from Cologne University.
 In 2010 he started his own record label nwog-records.
 Nils Wogram's bands play exclusively his own music, and other ensembles commission pieces by him.
-He currently lives in Zürich and teaches at the conservatory in Lucerne in Switzerland.
+He currently lives in Zürich and teaches at the Lucerne School of Music in Switzerland.

-Besides his own bands (see working bands), Nils Wogram was involved with other band projects.
+Besides his own bands, Wogram was involved with other band projects.
 From 1994 to 2006 he played in the German Jazz Quintet Underkarl of double bass player Sebastian Gramss and was a member of the German Jazz-Rap Band Jazzkantine for several years.
 Nils Wogram played with Kenny Werner, Rudi Mahall, Eugene Chadbourne and today plays with the Aki Takase Quintet.